zyedidia/eget/README.md

 ### Pre-built binaries

-We provide pre-built binaries on the [releases](https://github.com/zyedidia/eget/releases) page.
+Pre-built binaries are available on the [releases](https://github.com/zyedidia/eget/releases) page.

 ### From source